-Parents and children benefit from a well-organised and planned crèche service.
+Parents and children benefit from a well organised and planned sessional day care service.

 14.1 The registered person demonstrates that staff are employed effectively within the premises to ensure the safety, welfare and development of children.

 14.2 There is a named deputy who is able to take charge in the absence of the person in charge.